Two days ago I received my copies of Reactive Web Applications.

 Let’s start with some facts.
 I had my first call with Manning’s acquisition editor Mike Stephens on the 21st of May 2014 and received the printed version of the book on the 13th of July 2016.
 So that’s a little over two years in terms of total duration (I am not taking into account follow-up activities such as the book errata & possible updates to code examples).

 In terms of writing duration, I started writing in July 2014 (the first commit to the book’s git repository is from the 21st of July and my calendar shows that I allocated time as of the 7th of July) and I submitted the revised version of the last chapter on the 18th of September 2016.
-After that there were of course more changes, but less of the constant, more time-consuming researching and writing.
+After that, there were of course more chances, but less of the constant, more time-consuming researching and writing.
+This research was not helped by the fact my internet provider had to change, for which I spent at least a week looking up services such as viasat internet and internet providers in my local area who could help me get connected better.
+I eventually found a service that could be useful.
+However, the stress of using the internet and possible problems that may occur from doing so can mean an added amount of effort to your writing project, researchwise.

 I can’t say for sure how much time went into researching and writing, because I did not keep an exact track of the time.
 However I think that I can give a pretty good estimate given that I allocated time in my calendar for writing the book and usually managed to stick to it.
 From the 804 days (or 114 weeks and 6 days) of “writing duration” I estimate that I spent roughly 2 days / week with researching, writing, coding and reviewing the book, which is to say 230 days (or 1840 hours).
 Of course there were weeks in which I was writing less or not at all but there were also weeks (according to my calendar) in which I’ve spent 3 or 4 days in a row on the book.
 When the book went into production stage, I spent some more time on reviewing the copy-edit and proofreading for each chapter and the front matter.
 I think that in total this adds up another 5-7 days in total as it involved re-reading the entire book a few times.
 I don’t know how many authors do this last bit, it’s quite demanding in terms of endurance.